secretstartups/handbook/product/product-operations/updating-pps-data/index.html.md

 ## Updating `PPS` data

-Post-purchase survey (PPS) data is taken monthly via Qualtrics.
-The output should come in the form of a spreadsheet which should look something like [this (internal only)](https://docs.google.com/spreadsheets/d/1GG3I34bfCvj3l0ByPEKQK7dTNZKpVQ_HajQDdHPaM8I/edit#gid=930609182).
+[Post-purchase survey](https://about.gitlab.com/direction/product-operations/#post-purchase) (PPS) data is taken monthly via Qualtrics.
+The output should come in the form of a spreadsheet which should look something like [this (internal only)](https://docs.google.com/spreadsheets/d/1GG3I34bfCvj3l0ByPEKQK7dTNZKpVQ_HajQDdHPaM8I/edit#gid=930609182) and is shared out via the [quarterly analysis issues](https://gitlab.com/gitlab-com/Product/-/issues/2272).

 In that spreadsheet, the `feature` column matches to a feature in `data/features.yml`.
 That's what needs to get updated.
 There are two fields which we are updating here: